CoSy: Evaluating Textual Explanations of Neurons: Related Works

 \paragraph{Activation Maximization} Activation Maximization is a commonly used methodology to understand what a neuron has learned to detect~\cite{erhan2009visualizing}.
 Such methods work by identifying input signals that trigger the highest activation in a neuron.
 This can be achieved synthetically, where an optimization process is employed to create the optimal input that maximizes the neuron’s activation~\cite{olah2017feature,nguyen2016synthesizing,fel2023unlocking}, or naturally, by finding such inputs within a data corpus~\cite{borowski2020natural}.
 Activation Maximization has been employed for explaining latent representations of models~\cite{goh2021multimodal,yoshimura2021toward}, including probabilistic models~\cite{grinwald2023visualizing}, detection of backdoor attacks~\cite{casper2023red} and spurious correlations~\cite{bykov2023dora}.
-Recently, it was shown that Activation Maximization methods could be manipulated to illustrate predetermined signals without significantly affecting performance~\cite{bareeva2024manipulating,geirhos2023don,marty2022adversarial}.
-However, one of the key limitations of this methodology lies in its inability to scale; its scalability is limited due to its dependency on users to manually audit maximization signals.
+However, one of the key limitations of this methodology lies in its inability to scale, as it relies on users to manually audit maximization signals.